Roy Harper (character): 2004–2006: Death of Donna Troy and reforming the Outsiders

 A mysterious conglomerate known as Optitron offered to sponsor the Titans and Young Justice after summoning them to San Francisco.
 Before any decisions could be made, a cybernetic girl from the future known as Indigo invaded the complex, and immediately engaged both teams in combat.
 With half the group out of commission, the remaining members tried to track down Indigo, but instead encountered a rogue Superman android, which had been activated.
-Caught by surprise, Lilith had her neck snapped by the Superman android, killing her instantly.
+Caught by surprise, Lilith Clay had her neck snapped by the Superman android, killing her instantly.
 Donna Troy tried valiantly to defeat the Superman android, but he released a deadly heat beam directly through her chest, killing her.
-Roy, with help from Tim Drake, managed to reprogram Indigo, who arrived and shut down the Superman android, leaving Arsenal and Nightwing to mourn the fallen Troia.
+Roy, with help from Tim Drake, managed to reprogram Indigo, who arrived and shut down the Superman android, leaving Arsenal and Nightwing to mourn Donna.
 Shaken by these losses, Nightwing decided to officially end the Titans as he did not want to put the people he loved in the face of danger anymore, despite Roy's protests against this decision, saying they had to honor what the five of them started.

 Mourning Donna's death, Roy shaved off his hair and donned a new, more advanced suit and got to work assembling a new team of heroes called the Outsiders, this time full of strangers instead of loved ones, in an effort to convince Dick to rethink his decision.
 Roy began by buying a massive secret underground headquarters beneath New York City.
 Roy outfitted the shelter with state-of-the-art equipment and began recruiting members for the new team.

 Dick and Roy co-lead this new iteration of Outsiders that consisted of Thunder, Grace Choi, Shift, Jade, and Indigo, with the aim to try to take the lead on crime and take it down before it happens.

 During a mission, Roy was shot five times in the chest, leaving him out of commission for three months.
 When he was ready to get back, despite his skills being just as good as they were before, he found it hard settle back in because of his PTSD and fear of his own limitations, finding that he was afraid of being shot again and what that might do to Lian if he were hurt in a worse way.
 With the help and encouragement of Nightwing, Roy found it in himself to believe in his abilities once more, and to get back out there and face his fears.